Category: Moments That Shaped Me

 In my next entry, I want to dive deeper into naming these patterns—and why owning our growth often means ditching the heavy cloak of false humility we’ve been taught to wear.

-If any part of this speaks to you, I’d love to hear your thoughts in the comment section below.
+If any part of this speaks to you, I’d be honored to hear your reflections in the comments.

 Peace and Blessings,